ProvableHQ/welcome/documentation/concepts/01_programs.md

 A **program** is a fundamental data structure for representing application logic and application state.

 Aleo introduces a new programming language called **Aleo instructions** that enables developers to write anonymous web applications.
-Leo is a statically-typed, functional programming language for writing privacy-preserving, secure programs on Aleo.
+Aleo instructions is a statically-typed programming language for writing privacy-preserving, secure programs on Aleo.
 By leveraging zero-knowledge proofs, Aleo instructions offers computational integrity for real-world applications.